rfcamo/group5project/README.md

 ```

-What we hope to show with our data is the below hypthesis:
+What we hope to show with our data is the below hypothesis:
 .
 Despite Covid-19, Australia continued to maintain high economic performance, with minimal depressions to it's labour market.

 Our antithesis would be: